nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 - things that are due for the rest of the semester
   - assignment 5 (nov 10)
-  - project part 1 (listed as nov 15, but will be extended)
+  - project part 1 (listed as nov 15, but will be extended to Nov 22.)
+    - I posted the Canvas page for this just so you can see the deadline; full details will be posted after lecture.
   - project part 2  (listed as dec 1, cannot extend this one!)
   - you need to show up to the final in person and turn your exam (very important!)